Accla/d4m/README.txt

     DBinit.m               Function to init env variables to use the database.
     DBinsert.m             Function to insert data into a specified table.
     DBsubsrefFind.m        Function to retrieve data from a specified table.
+    DBLS.m                 Function to retrieve a list of tables from a specified host.